Song Joong Ki, Song Hye Kyo Marriage Rumors Fuel After Baby Girl’s Picture

 “Some days I think, I have to get married soon, but on other days I think there’s no need to get married when I’m enjoying life while doing something I love.
 But I should get married, shouldn’t I?”

 Meanwhile, there are no definite updates for Descendants of the Sun Season 2.
 The popular South Korean series has so far gained pan-Asia fans with its strong plot and characters.
-Song Joong Ki and Song Hye Kyo recently won in the 30th KBS Drama Awards 2016 for Best Couple and Asia Best Couple.
+Song Joong Ki and Song Hye Kyo recently won in the 30th KBS Drama Awards 2016 for Best Couple.

 The Descendants of the Sun actor will soon be seen in a war-drama film titled Battleship Island with Hwang Jung-min and So Ji-sub.
 The film is about Hashima Island and its forced labor controversy.